bixb922/crank-organ/doc-software/README.md

 # 15. Turning the system on

-TLDR: turn on, and turn the crank or touch the touchpad and music starts.
+TLDR: turn on, wait some seconds and turn the crank or touch the touchpad and music starts.

-It takes about 5 to 8 seconds from power on until the system is ready.
-Some valves will move when ready as a signal that the microcontroller has completed the boot.
+It takes about about 3 seconds from power on until the system is ready.
+Some valves will move when ready as a signal that the microcontroller has completed initialization.

 If a RGB (neopixel) LED is on the board and configured, it will show changing blue and green during startup.
 It will flash white several times when WiFi has connected.
-If it flashes red or magenta, or if it turns a solid red, an error has occurred, see the error log under the System button.
+If it flashes red or magenta, or if it turns a solid red, an error has occurred.
+Please see the error log under the System button.
 If you suspect a problem with the software, please report errors as an issue, pasting the part of the error log and description of situation.
 The led will flash white when touching and releasing the touchpad.
 If there is a RGB led and it does not turn on, then change neopixel LED pin according to [Configure neopixel LED](#microphone-crank-sensor-touchpad-and-neopixel-sensor-important)

 The software will automatically load the current setlist.
-If you turn the crank (with crank sensor installed) or release the touchpad, the playback will start.
+If you turn the crank (with crank sensor installed) or release the touchpad or press the "Start" button on the Performance page, MIDI playback will start.

 If there is no current setlist stored (empty setlist), turning the crank or releasing the touchpad  will shuffle all tunes randomly (first all tunes with 3 stars rating, if none, all tunes).